Strongly-polynomial time and validation analysis of policy gradient methods: Numerical experiments

 Table~\ref{tab:offline_validation} depicts the true value of the last-iterate $V^{\pi_k}$ and its corresponding lower bound on $V^{\pi^*}$ (via Proposition~\ref{prop:gap_functions}), as well as upper and lower bound estimates from the last iteration of the online validation step and the offline validation step.
 We add experiments for $\gamma=0.95$ to better understand the impact of the discount factor.
 Both the online and offline validation step use the ``adaptive aggregate'' lower bound as shown in Table~\ref{tab:lb_estimates}.
 In addition, we modified the offline advantage gap function in~\eqref{eq:offline_noisy_gap} to include all samples from the online and offline validation step, because empirically we found this outputs tighter lower bounds.
 Table~\ref{tab:offline_validation} also shows the difference between the true and estimated values from the online/offline validation step.
 This difference captures both estimation errors and variation in performance between the average iterate $\pi_t$ and the last-iterate $\pi_k$.
 The variation arises because the online estimates average across iteration (see subsection~\ref{sec:online_exp}), while the offline validation step only measures w.r.t.~the last-iterate.

 We can make a couple observations from Table~\ref{tab:offline_validation}.
 First, upper bound estimates have less estimation errors than the lower bound.
 This is because Theorem~\ref{thm:validation_analysis} says the upper bound error does not have an explicit dependence on $(1-\gamma)^{-1}$ while the lower bound does.
 Second, the offline validation step produces metrics closer to the true value.
 Since both the online and offline validation step's estimation errors decrease at similar rates (see Theorem~\ref{thm:validation_analysis} and Proposition~\ref{prop:offline_estimates}), this difference may be due to the variation in performance between the average and last iterate, as described in the previous paragraph.
 So, we recommend the use of the offline validation step since it provides accurate estimates of the last-iterate policy, which tends to have superior performance (c.f.~Figure~\ref{fig:online_validation}).
 Third, as $\gamma$ gets closer to one, the lower bound estimates get further from the true value, as supported by Proposition~\ref{prop:offline_estimates}.
 Therefore, when $\gamma$ is close to 1 and the lower and upper bound gap is large, our suggestion is to only use the upper bound as a performance metric.
+We finish with an experiment when the state space is infinitely large.